wrightmat/wrightmat.github.io/obsidian/dnd/characters/Nanvia.md

 #npc

-Gender: Female
+Gender:: Female
-Occupation: Throne of Life
+Occupation:: Throne of Life
-Race: Angel
+Race:: Angel

 Nanvia is an angel of Syrania, and the celestial ancestor of Onme.
 They should be member of the University, probably a Throne, but could do a lower tier.